laugga/universal-bluetooth-macos/README.md

 Yes.
 The library is _quite basic_ right now.
 Here's what's in my head:

+* Implement message framing (in order to overcame a low MTU)
 * Support more than 2 devices per session
 * Add support for Swift
 * Pub/Sub